oddguan/Schrodinger-Equation-Solver/README.rst

 ``-c``: a constant c in the equations above, default to 5.

-``--input, -i``: an input file that contains the position and potential energy of the system in a given time step.
+``--input, -i``: an input file path that contains the position and potential energy of the system in a given time step.
 There is an exmple of the input file in the schrodinger_equation_solver package folder.
 In order to make the program work, one has to follow the same format to that file.